sscheele/morphology_embeddings/.roo/rules/prd.md

 ## Data
 We will generate data on-the-fly by randomly generating morphologies and running their dynamics through MuJoCo.

 Random morphology generation: we will assume only revolute joints and rigid links.
 Furthermore, joints may only be at the terminus of a link.
 A morphology may be bimanual, but bimanual morphologies will always be symmetrical (identical arms separated by not more than the length of the longest link).
+We assume joint-space velocity control.

 We gather data on the dynamics of the geometry by initializing it to a random start state with random joint velocities and playing it forward.